Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ### Bugs/Issues:
 - [ ] Title (filename + header) is not exported with Edge Chromium
+- [ ] Fix bug "charAt not a function" on some specific threads
 - [ ] Make extension icon with transparent background
 - [x] Too long file names can cause issues with OS or Git (cf. Reduce title length feature)
 - [x] Import line breaks in user questions and search bar (Phind uses spaces as line breaks)